David-Tam/Penguin_Classification_Unsupervised/README.md

 ![alt text](images/Change_in_Inertia.jpg)

 This can also be visualized by just plotting the lowest variance for each k.
 The variance keeps almost the same after k=6.
-As a result, we use k=6 as the number of cluster.
+As a result, it is reasonable to set k=6 for the number of cluster.

 ![alt text](images/Interia_Trend.jpg)